robinlacey/KanKan/README.md

 ## What is it?

-A KanKan will run a an action - known as a Karass.
+A KanKan will run an action - known as a Karass.
+Each Karass is made up of a series of Frames which are run sequentially.
 Karass can be combined `KarassThree = KarassOne + KarassTwo` to be run in parallel or passed into a KanKan as an Array `new []{ KarassOne, KarassTwo }` to be run sequentially.

 ### Goals